ka8725/ka8725.github.com/_posts/2022-04-28-parameterized-rails-associations.md

 See a working Rails app as an example [here](https://github.com/railsguides/smart-assocs).

-While working on a issue try to fix it "locally".
-That allows to come up with a solution that avoids unnecessary global changes, regression, and bugs.
+While working on an issue try to fix it "locally".
+That allows us find a solution that avoids unnecessary global changes, regression, and bugs.
 Happy coding!